 As stated in part 2.3.1 we will carry out two annual audits, starting with the suppliers identified as operating in high-risk countries.
-In 2013/2014 audits were to be carried out in Egypt and India.
-Audits in Egypt had to be postponed due to the unstable political situation in the country.
+In 2016/2017 audits were to be carried out in India, Spain and Germany.
 Audits in India were carried out, and our supplier there has taken important steps in improving working conditions.
-Furthermore a fund supporting local schools has been established.
+Furthermore, a fund supporting local schools has been established.